BellGasp/ember-table-data/README.md

 ##### Header

-The 'header' component exposed in the filter component is used to display the Add row button.
-The addButton will be generate as a button.
+The 'header' component exposed in the filter component is used to display the "Add row" button.
+The addButton will be generated as a button.
 The click function will add 1 row to the filter list.
+It is provided so that you can style/place it properly.

 ```hbs
 {{#filter.header as |header|}}